Canvas 2: Akane-iro no Palette: Anime

 An anime adaptation tied closely to the PlayStation 2 version of the game titled Canvas 2: Niji-iro no Sketch was announced in April 2005.
 It was produced by Zexcs, directed by Itsuro Kawasaki, and written by Reiko Yoshida, while the character designs were provided by Yasunari Nitta.
 24 episodes aired in Japan on Chiba TV, TV Saitama, TV Kanagawa, KBS Kyoto, Sun TV, and TV Aichi between October 2, 2005, and March 26, 2006.
 Each episode is named after a different shade of color.

 Twelve separate DVD volumes, containing two episodes of the anime each, were released by Kadokawa Pictures between January 27 and December 22, 2006.
 The regular edition DVDs included a jacket cover featuring an original illustration by Naru Nanao, a booklet, and a bonus segment called Warning Comment Gekijō (ワーニング・コメント劇場, Warning Comment Theater).
-The limited edition DVDs, released under the label Eien no Koigokoro Version (永遠の恋心バージョン, Eternal Love Version), also came bundled with an illustrated card set, an original drama CD, and a card holder album.
+The limited edition DVDs, titled the Eien no Koigokoro (Eternal Rouge) (永遠の恋心(エターナル・ルージュ), Eternal Love (Eternal Rouge)) version, also came bundled with an illustrated card set, an original drama CD, and a card holder album.
 Two DVD box sets, containing twelve episodes each, were released by Kadokawa Entertainment on November 28 and December 26, 2008.
 Canvas 2: Niji-iro no Sketch was licensed in North America by Kadokawa Pictures USA, but the subsidiary shut down before the anime was released in English.
 However, the series would later become available for streaming on Crunchyroll with English subtitles.